httptoolkit/httptoolkit-website/src/posts/renaming-feature-policy-to-permissions-policy.md

 Feature Policy has been around a couple of years now, and got some good early press as a recommended security technique all over, from Google's [web developer guide](https://developers.google.com/web/updates/2018/06/feature-policy) to [Smashing Magazine](https://www.smashingmagazine.com/2018/12/feature-policy/).

 Since then browser support has made steady progress, with about 75% of users globally [now supporting](https://caniuse.com/#feat=feature-policy) it (that's all recent browser versions except Safari).
-More recently that's lead to the start of real production usage; Scott Helme's [latest analysis](https://scotthelme.co.uk/top-1-million-analysis-march-2020/) of the top 1 million sites shows the Feature-Policy header in use by nearly 5,000 of them.
+More recently that's lead to the start of real production usage: [Rails 6.1](https://github.com/rails/rails/pull/33439) and Node.js's popular [helmet](https://www.npmjs.com/package/helmet) security package recently shipped built-in support, and Scott Helme's [latest analysis](https://scotthelme.co.uk/top-1-million-analysis-march-2020/) of the top 1 million sites shows the Feature-Policy header in use by nearly 5,000 of them.

 It is still just a draft though.
 That means it's subject to change, and it is now changing: **the Feature-Policy standard & header is being renamed to Permissions-Policy**.